offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

      "A=0.9,B=0.1"                                                          "A=0.1,B=0.9"
      ```

-   * hard clustering algorithms assign each data point to exactly one cluster.
+   * hard clustering algorithms assign each object to exactly one cluster.

      ```{svgbob}
           ●                                                                      ●